MD

 The Strategic Reality

 Agile optimizes for speed.
+Architecture optimizes for coherence.
+Sustainable enterprises require both.

 Organizations that abandon architecture in pursuit of agility eventually experience fragmentation.
+Organizations that over-control agility inhibit innovation.

+Disciplined autonomy is the answer.
 Enterprise Architecture provides the structural integrity that allows Agile to scale responsibly.

 About Strategica Labs